-Online merchandising has experienced a rapid growth over the past several years.
-This has lead to the emergence of a number of e-commerce systems that helps merchants to sell their products and services.
-Both proprietary and open source e-commerce systems come with a handful of features.
+Online merchandising has experienced rapid growth over the past several years.
+This has lead to the emergence of several e-commerce systems that help merchants to sell their products and services.
+Both proprietary and open-source e-commerce systems come with a handful of features.
 There are times when we feel confused about choosing an e-commerce system that best matches our unique requirements.
 This article will help you to sort out your dilemmas.

 Given below are some of the use cases where Drupal Commerce can be used.

 Gayle is a company that sells Gypsum boards to contractors and installers.
 Gayle delivers marketplace features like quote generation and mass order placements on their platform.
 This helps users to generate a quote for products and make online payments for the same.
 It is the flexibility of Drupal commerce that allows Gayle to deliver custom features in the portal and customize the order management process.

 Yell Fish is a company that sells frozen fish.
 It delivers fish in various forms and quantities.
 For increasing the community engagement, they have created a community portal that showcases editor picked recipes.
 Along with recipes, Yell Fish also lists the ingredients that are needed for preparing that dish.
 This provides the customers the ease of ordering all ingredients as a bundle.
 Product bundling feature in Drupal Commerce has been utilized to make this happen.

 Klaro is a garments dealer.
 They do have both wholesale dealers(B2B) and consumers(B2C) in their customer base.
 To deliver an optimum digital experience to both of these customers, they decided to build a merchandiser platform that addresses the needs of both dealers(B2B) and consumers(B2C).